-Students who plan to take a full time MA program on the main campus are advised that the best time to start their MA program is at the beginning of the inter-semester (March) or at the beginning of the second semester (October) in order to avoid scheduling problems and a delay in the completion of the program.
-All students should coordinate their arrival on campus with the department (education@aiias.edu).
-Upon entry, the student will be assigned an academic advisor by the department chair.
+Students who plan to take a full-time MA program on the main campus are advised that the best time to start their MA program is at the beginning of the first semester (August) or at the beginning of the second semester (January) in order to avoid scheduling problems and a delay in the completion of the program.
+All students should coordinate their arrival on campus with the admission office (admissions@aiias.edu) and with the department (education@aiias.edu).